sonatype/install4j-support/README.md

 Maven needs to have the install4j runtime jar in the local repository to build.

+**FIXME:** These instructions are not quite compatible with install4j v6 platform distributions.

 This is not yet in any available remote repository, so you'll need to install it manually before building:

     mvn -Dinstall4j.home=<path> -Pinstall-runtime